What is Glaucoma?

-However, it is important to emphasize that even low risk patients over the age of 35 should have their eyes examined by their family doctor of optometry for glaucoma at least every two years.
+However, it is important to emphasize that even low-risk patients over the age of 35 should have their eyes examined by their family doctor of optometry for glaucoma at least every two years.
 Also, testing for glaucoma involves much more than a"pressure check" at a health fair.
 Many early glaucoma patients have intra-ocular pressures that vary significantly from day to day or even from one hour to the next.
-It has been estimated that as many as one third of all early glaucoma patients will present to an eye doctor with a"normal" eye pressure.
+It has been estimated that as many as one-third of all early glaucoma patients will present to an eye doctor with "normal" eye pressure.
 Therefore testing for glaucoma based on intraocular pressure measurements alone will result in a significant number of patients with progressive glaucoma being missed.
 Bottom line: A"pressure test" is not enough.

 If you would like a referral to one of our network doctors in your area click here

 What is the difference between open-angle and narrow-angle glaucoma?